QIS-MRI/3D_radial_phyllotaxis_pole-to-pole/code/sequences/README_sequences.md

 [← Back to main project](../README.md)

-This folder contains **PyPulseq `.seq` files** used in *Peper et al., 2025*.
-The sequences were designed and tested according to the manuscript, and the uploaded files reproduce the experimental results shown in the paper.

-Only the **compiled `.seq` files** are shared here.
-Users may directly play out the sequences on any compatible MRI scanner equipped with a Pulseq interpreter.
+This folder contains [Pulseq](https://pubmed.ncbi.nlm.nih.gov/27271292/) `.seq` files, which can be executed on any MRI system equipped with a Pulseq interpreter, subject to the following system definitions and hardware limits.

 > **Disclaimer:**
 > Please verify that the system limits match your scanner hardware before execution.